william-mba/tailwind-ng/projects/ngxtw-lib/README.md

 - **Beautiful**: Ready-to-use and fully-customizable components that look great out of the box.
 - **Fast**: Lightweight and optimized components for large-scale Angular applications.
 - **Reliable**: Thoughfully-tested to ensure high performance and reliability.
-- **Accessible**: Fully accessible components that comply to W3C WAI standards.
+- **Accessibility**: Fully accessible components compliant to the W3C WAI standards.
 - **Customizable**: Highly customizable components to fit your specific needs effortlessly.

 ## Resources